MIPI

 Follow the diagram below for connection:

-Note: This screen has 4 power supply interfaces, choose any one.
+Note: This display has 4 power supply interfaces, so choose any one.
 In this example, power is supplied at position "1".

 1. Type-C interface.